dinochecker

 The remains of Stegosaurides were discovered in the Xinminbao Formation at "Hui Hui P'u" (Huihuipou), near Heishan, Gansu, during Sven Hedin-led Sino-Swedish expeditions to the North-Western provinces of China in 1930-1931.

-The holotype (no specimen number provided) is a fragmentary vertebrae and the base of a large osteoderm.
+The holotype (no specimen number provided) is two fragmentary vertebrae and the base of a large osteoderm—a bony plate embedded in the skin that might have been tall, and presumably spike-shaped, if complete.

 Estimations